n-raghu/fk-subscribili/README.md

 2. You can completely disable a social networking site i.e. block all (POST/DELETE/DOWNLOAD) reqeusts and at the same time allow one or two (POST/DELETE/DOWNLOAD) requests and block other requests for a site.
 3. Tokens and secret keys are encrypted and will be decrypted only at the time of connecting with the networking site
 4. Has created separate `handlers` folder which is a collection of endpoints to host them separately when moving to cloud
-5. Single Objective functions to easily convert them to Step Functions
+5. Single Objective functions to easily convert them to Amazon Step Functions
+6. Depends on python's **ProcessPoolExecutor** to (POST/DELETE/DOWNLOAD) a request to all configured networking sites in parallel

 ### Start this API
 Navigate to `orchestration` folder and hit